 Chinoiserie had become a popular style from the earlier half of the eighteenth century.
 From the rococo to Chippendale’s designs in his Directory, chinoiserie was in.
 George IV took chinoiserie and orientalism to a theatrical scale, using elements of Chinese, Indian and Japanese design.
 Of course, it was a Western interpretation as he had never actually been to these places…but the Royal Pavilion is a prime example of the fascination with the exotic.
 By drawing inspiration from foreign lands, George IV was demonstrating his mastery of the globe.

 Chinoiserie at Nicholas Wells Antiques

-Below are a selection of pieces available that really channel the sense of the Royal Pavilion.
-Eighteenth and Nineteenth century objects taking inspiration from ‘exotic’ foreign styles, with influences from Empire and beyond – take a look and let us know what you think!
+Below is a selection of pieces available that really channel the sense of the Royal Pavilion.
+Eighteenth and Nineteenth-century objects taking inspiration from ‘exotic’ foreign styles, with influences from Empire and beyond – take a look and let us know what you think!
 Or, click here to see our Georgian Furniture Style Guide.

 And if you would like to visit the Royal Pavilion, which has been fantastically conserved to retain George IV’s rather amazing fingerprint, it’s open all year round!